florisvanvugt/omega_cpp_py/readme.md

 Quite simple, call `robot.start_capture()` and some time later, `robot.stop_capture()`, the latter function will return a list of captured positions, coded as a tuple `(x,y,z)`.

+### Writing your own controller

+Quite easy: you need to write a custom controller function that sets the forces `fx, fy, fz` and call this function from the `Robot::mainLoop()` function defined in `Robot.cpp`.
+To activate the controller from within Python, call `robot.controller(N)` where `N` is the number you assigned to your controller.